Why Do Christians Worship?

 The laying on of hands is a liturgical act that appears in the New Testament.
 The Spirit is given through it (Acts 8:17), especially for bestowing an office or special ministry (Acts 6:6; 13:3).
 Other charisms (specialized gifts) were given through it (1 Timothy 4:14; 2 Timothy 1:6-7).
 Through it, the Holy Spirit acts to heal (Matt 9:18; Mark 6:5; Acts 9:12, 28:8, 5:12, 9:11-12), and there is even a promise attached to such use (Mark 16:18).
 It is also used for blessing children (Matt 19:13-15).

-Charismatics view the laying on of hands as a form of prayer and an act of faith, seen in the light of Matt 18:19-20.
+Charismatics view the laying on of hands as an act of faith and a form of prayer, when seen in the light of Matthew 18:19-20.
 There are no rules, and God is perfectly free to act without our laying of hands.
 There is one caution, though: "Do not be hasty in the laying on of hands."
 (1 Timothy 5:22).
 (This is mostly in reference to the laying on of hands as part of commissioning a leader.)
 A common practice is that, either during communion or at the end of a service or cell meeting, they gather around a certain member to lay hands and pray, for the kinds of things mentioned above.
 It expresses solidarity and love for the person on whom the hands are laid.
 A someone who has a burden and is taking it to his/her Christian community, and they take the burden together to God.
 It sounds like they're formalizing an informal moment, but they're really giving it a form or shape of activity so that when it is done, they all can have the sense of what was done and why it was done and even that it was done.
 It makes what would otherwise be a bewildering moment into a defining moment.
 The comfort it gives is great, but it goes far beyond the comfort, all the way to God's own heart for us.

 let your praises arise